 - Cost Savings: Preventive maintenance can lead to economic benefits by decreasing corrective maintenance.
 The lost time of machines can be diminished, lowering production and maintenance costs, and improving company productivity.

 Disadvantages of preventive maintenance

-Corrective maintenance consists of repairing the breakdowns as they occur.
-It is defined as an unscheduled stop that is not in the maintenance plan and generates trauma in the operation and over costs.
-As these are urgent works, it directly affects the reliability and availability of the equipment.
+In industrial maintenance, corrective maintenance involves repairing equipment breakdowns as they occur.
+It is an unscheduled stop that is not included in the maintenance plan, which can disrupt operations and generate additional costs.
+As this type of maintenance is urgent, it directly impacts the reliability and availability of equipment.

 Advantages of corrective maintenance

 Corrective maintenance involves repairing equipment breakdowns as they occur, rather than as part of a planned maintenance schedule.
 While it is generally viewed as a less desirable option than preventive maintenance, there are still some benefits to consider:

 - Updating and improving preventive plans: Constantly monitoring corrective activities can help identify recurring issues and improve preventive maintenance plans.
 This includes tracking statistics such as time between failures, types of spare parts used, and technician intervention times.

 - Warranty claims: In cases where equipment failure is due to manufacturing defects, corrective maintenance can provide evidence to support warranty claims against the manufacturer.